MatthijsKamstra/haxejs/08json/about.md

 A very common way of loading data in your web-app is the use of `json` files.

-Haxe can handle [json](http://api.haxe.org/haxe/Json.html) crossplatform
+Haxe can handle [json](http://api.haxe.org/haxe/Json.html) cross-platform

 > Crossplatform JSON API : it will automatically use the optimized native API if available.
 Use -D haxeJSON to force usage of the Haxe implementation even if a native API is found : this will provide extra encoding features such as enums (replaced by their index) and StringMaps.